Causal Message Passing for Experiments with Unknown and General Network Interference: Technical Results and Proofs Overview

 \section{Technical Results and Proofs Overview}

-In this section, we first outline and discuss the technical assumptions required for our proofs.
-We then present the rigorous statements of our theoretical contributions.
-Notably, in \S~\ref{subsec:main-result}, we present a general result concerning the state evolution of high-dimensional network data, which follows the same structure as Eq. \eqref{eq:outcome_function_matrix}.
-Next, in \S~\ref{subsec:tte-estimation-consistency}, we analyze Algorithm~\ref{alg:TTE estimation-historical data} and assess the consistency of the resulting estimator.
-We conclude in \S~\ref{subsec:tte-at-equilibrium} by studying TTE estimation at equilibrium.
+In this section, we first outline and discuss the technical assumptions required for the proofs.
+We then present the rigorous statements of the theoretical contributions.
+We conclude by analyzing Algorithm~\ref{alg:causal-mp-original} and assessing the consistency of the resulting estimator.